 In short, nedit knows that it should have one instance per virtual desktop and that it should have tabs for all the files opened on that desktop.
 Again, perfect attention to detail that makes other text editors look completely inferior.

-Nedit takes about 100 milliseconds to create start up and show the editor window.
+Nedit takes about 100 milliseconds to start up and show the editor window.
 I have never used a GUI program of any sort that is able to deliver that sort of startup speed.
-Many editors that I’ve used take seconds to open and a full development environment like eclipse may take minutes.
+Many editors that I’ve used take seconds to open.
+A full development environment like eclipse may take minutes.

 Usually, text selection is done line by line, but by selecting while holding down the ctrl key, nedit allows block selection.
 I’ve gotten so used to using it that I get frustrated when text editors don’t support it.

 Nedit supports recording and playing back keystrokes.
 Macros can even invoke search.
 This makes repetitive editing tasks a breeze.
 Again, once I’m used to it, its frustrating to use a text editor that doesn’t have it.

 Unfortunately nedit has a big problem that prevents me from using it as my only text editor: Non-support of Unicode.
 Nedit was written to support ONLY Latin-1 characters.
 This makes nedit useless on any files with non-latin-1 characters.

 It is also difficult to get working with a reasonable set of fonts.
 To get the fonts for the menus to render nicely, I start nedit with the following command line:

 LANG=en_US nedit-nc -noask -xrm "*renderTable: rt" -xrm "*rt*fontType: FONT_IS_XFT" -xrm "*rt*fontName: Sans" -xrm "*rt*fontSize: 10" I can’t figure out how to get anti-aliased fonts working in the editor pane itself.
 I end up using